lebaz20/complete-microservice-application/readme.md

 # Conclusion
 So far this is a complete microservice application.
-You can enhance the application by adding other service like product-service or offer-service(what your requirements demands) by configuring with service-registry and api-gateway.
+You can enhance the application by adding other service like product-service or inventory-service(what your requirements demands) by configuring with service-registry and api-gateway.
 You also can furnish the application with other handy application like Hystrix, Zipkin, Feign, Sidecar.
 There are lots of handy tools to make the application interactive.